 For styling, the site uses Tailwind.css with Font Awesome SVG icons.
 PurgeCSS is used behind the scenes to slim down the size of the CSS files.

 Hosting for the WordPress app doesn’t matter too much since it’s not accessed by end users.
-It’s currently on WP Engine, but I plan to move it off there soon.
+It’s currently on Dreamhost.
 The Rails app is hosted on Heroku.
-Eventually I’ll move it over to Digital Ocean to cut costs, but for now, it makes things much easier despite the higher price tag.
+Eventually, I’ll move it over to Digital Ocean to cut costs, but for now, it makes things much easier despite the higher price tag.

 With that in mind, I iterated to a tech stack that includes them and a few other pieces: